Leo Butler

 Leo Butler (born 1974 in Sheffield) is a British playwright.
 His plays have been staged, among others, by the Royal Court, the Royal Shakespeare Company and the Almeida Theatre.
-His plays have been published by Bloomsbury A & C Black.
-His 2001 play Redundant won the George Devine Award.
+His plays have been published by Bloomsbury A & C Black.<ref name="A&C Black" His 2001 play Redundant won the George Devine Award.
 Between 2005 and 2014 he was Playwriting Tutor for the Royal Court Young Writers Programme.